Shaadalam9/pedestrians-in-youtube/README.md

 - **`logger_level`**: Level of console output.
 Can be: debug, info, warning, error.
 - **`sleep_sec`**: Amount of seconds of pause in the end of the loop in `main.py`.
 - **`git_pull`**: Pull changes from git repository in the end of the loop in `main.py`.
+- **`email_send`**: Send email about completion of the job in the end of the loop in `main.py`.
+See the following paragraph for the additional parameters in the `secret` file.
+- **`email_sender`**: Email address of the the "sender" of the email.
+- **`email_recipients`**: List of emails for sending the message.

 For working with external APIs of [GeoNames](https://www.geonames.org), [BEA](https://apps.bea.gov/api/signup), [TomTom](https://developer.tomtom.com/user/register), [Trafikab](https://www.trafiklab.se/api/trafiklab-apis), and [Numbeo](https://www.numbeo.com/common/api.jsp) (paid), the API keys need to be placed in file `secret` (no extension) in the root of the project.
 The file needs to be formatted as `default.secret`.
+The email SMTP server, account and password need to be also set here.
 This is optional for just running the analysis on the dataset.
+For running the the `main.py` script at least an empty `secret` file directly copies from the template is required.

 ## Example of YOLO output for a video with dashcam footage